BroCode’s beer-like wine is finding favour with India’s Gen Z

-With easy-open 330 ml bottles priced under Rs 150, BroCode skips the corkscrew and high price, making wine far more accessible to everyday Indian consumers.
+With easy-open 330 ml bottles, priced under Rs 150 and 15% ABV, BroCode skips the corkscrew and premium price, making wine stronger and more accessible for everyday Indian consumers.

 author-image